cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 called, digital twin for networks.
 See more in {{def}}.

 Physical Network:
-: Object, system, process, software, or environment that the digital twin is designed to replicate and represent virtually.
+: Network entities composed of network infrastructure (physical network elements, virtual network elements, etc.) that the digital twin is designed to replicate and represent virtually.

 # Introduction of Concepts  {#concept}